HOME : TOPICS : SCRIPTURES : CONTACT

 Thus it was that William Tyndale gave his life for English peoples, to give them the word of God.

 John Rogers: After Tyndale's martyrdom, his friend John Rogers took possession of his manuscripts.
 Tyndale had met Rogers in Antwerp, and was instrumental in converting him from Roman Catholicism.
 Having Tyndale's work in hand, Rogers set out to publish a complete bible.
 To make up what Tyndale had not been able to complete, he used the the Old Testament and Apocryphal translations of Miles Coverdale.
-He added a lengthy Table of Principal Matters, taken almost verbatim, it is reported, from French reformer Olivetan.
+He added a lengthy Table of Principal Matters, a summary of basic doctrines of the bible, based upon that contained in the 1535 bible of the French reformer Pierre Olivetan.
 He added many other badly needed helps for readers who were then almost biblically illiterate.
 Altogether, it was a colossal job of compiling, editing, and organizing.
 Rogers then published the complete work under the name "Thomas Matthew" in 1537.
 It quickly became known as the Matthew Bible, or Matthew's version.
 In 1549, publishers Raynalde and Hyll issued a reprint, and a final edition appeared in 1551.

-(Also in 1549, publisher John Daye issued a different version of the Matthew Bible, produced by a man named Edmund Becke.
+(Also in 1549, publisher John Daye issued a different version of the Matthew Bible, produced by a puritan named Edmund Becke.
 Among other things, Becke substituted many of his own commentaries.
-He added copious notes to the book of Revelation, where the real Matthew Bible commentaries were sparse indeed.
-Becke's notes were based on John Bale’s 16th century book, The Image of Both Churches, which, despite railing language at times and a theanthropic view of the Church, contains interpretive insights into the Book of Revelation that are worthy of consideration.
-It appears to incorporate some of the Reformers’ understandings of that book which have been lost to us.
-In general, however, having reviewed many of Becke’s notes, we much prefer those of the true Matthew Bible.
-Becke’s edition contains the infamous “wife-beater’s” note, which is consistent with the sometimes strident nature of the commentaries in Becke & Daye’s edition.6 It is Becke's version, not the true Matthew Bible, which has unfortunately been made available in facsimile form by some publishers as "the 1549 Matthew Bible".)
+He added copious notes to the book of Revelation, based on John Bale’s 16th century book, The Image of Both Churches, which rails against the Roman Catholic Church.
+Becke’s edition contains the infamous “wife-beater’s” note, which is consistent with the often strident nature of his commentaries.6 It is Becke's version, not the true Matthew Bible, which has incorrectly been made available digitally on line, and also in facsimile format by Gre atsite.com, sold as "the Tyndale Bible" and the 1549 Matthew Bible.)

 John Rogers was seized and imprisoned in the Marian persecutions and, in 1555, was burned at the stake for heresy.
-He was named as using the alias "Matthew".
 He was the first burning victim of Bloody Queen Mary, who was estimated by John Foxe to have burned alive over 280 men and women.
 Rogers left behind a wife and eleven children, one still sucking at the breast.

 The Matthew Bible, therefore, is the true fruit of martyrs’ pens—the word of God purchased with blood.
-And as to Tyndale's portion, it can claim to be the first printed scriptures translated into English from the original Greek and Hebrew tongues.
+And we know from the scriptures and from history that blood is commonly the precious ink with which our God attests to a significant work and confirms its authenticity; it is his seal of approval.
+Furthermore, as to Tyndale's portion, the Matthew Bible scriptures can claim to be the first printed scriptures translated into English from the original Greek and Hebrew tongues.

-Some historians report that Coverdale and Tyndale worked together from time to time, especially on the Old Testament Pentateuch in 1529-1530.
-If so, Coverdale would have learned from Tyndale, and this would have assisted him in his own translations.
-It is generally agreed that Coverdale's translation of the Old Testament and Apocrypha supplied the Matthew Bible with what Tyndale was unable to finish, except the prayer of Manneseh.
-Coverdale, not apparently fluent enough in Hebrew to translate directly, worked from Martin Luther's independent German translations, with reference also to the Latin Vulgate and other helps.
+Coverdale's translation of the Old Testament and Apocrypha supplied the Matthew Bible with what Tyndale was unable to finish, except the prayer of Manneseh.
+Coverdale translated chiefly from Martin Luther's German translations, with reference also to the Latin Vulgate and other helps.
+Without doubt, the clarity and meaningfulness of Coverdale's Bible is thanks to Luther's influence.

-Coverdale is noted for his musical renderings of the Psalms.
+Coverdale is noted for his renderings of the Psalms, which were carried into the Church of England's Book of Common Prayer.
 He also gave us many precious translations of the works of other men from the German language, including Otho Wermullerus.
 (These are available in Parker Society editions.)
-Coverdale died at an old age in his home country of England.
+He died at an old age in his home country of England.

 Who Was “Matthew”?